Skip to content

 TraceML uses this idea:

-• compare worst compute vs median compute
+• compare the worst rank's clean compute to peer median

 In simpler words: